Spatial-Language Attention Policies for Efficient Robot Learning: Approach

 \subsection{Interaction Prediction Module}

 We use our insight about tasks being shaped around an interaction point to make learning more robust and more efficient: instead of predicting the agent's motion directly, we formulate our $\pi_I$ to solely focus on predicting a specific point $p_I \in P$, representing a single $5mm$ voxel that is referred to as the ``interaction point''.
-This formulation is akin to learning object affordance, and can be thought of similar to prior work like Transporter Nets in 2D~\cite{zeng2021transporter}.
-We hypothesize that predicting an attention directly on visual features, even for manipulation actions, will make \slap{} more general.
+This formulation is akin to learning object affordance and can be thought of as similar to prior work like Transporter Nets in 2D~\cite{zeng2021transporter}.
+We hypothesize that predicting attention directly on visual features, even for manipulation actions, will make \slap{} more general.
+We use a PerceiverIO~\cite{jaegle2021perceiver} backbone to process the data, based on prior work on language-conditioned real-world policies~\cite{shridhar2022perceiver}.

-Our interaction prediction module takes in the triplet $(x, P, l)$ describing the current task.
-The output is a score assignment to each point in $P$ indicating whether it is an interaction point for $l$.
-We take the \textit{argmax} of this score as the resulting interaction point, $p_I \in SE(3)$.

-Since we have multiple modalities in our input we use a PerceiverIO~\cite{jaegle2021perceiver} backbone to process the data.
-We chose the PerceiverIO transformer based on prior work on language-conditioned real world policies~\cite{shridhar2022perceiver}, but also note that it has an important quality for us: it uses a fixed-size latent space, which allows us to handle a very large, variable input space.

 We first pass our input point cloud through two \textit{modified set abstraction} layers~\cite{qi2017pointnet++} which result in a sub-sampled point-cloud with each point's feature capturing the local spatial structure around it at two different resolutions.
-This is to encourage the classifier to pay attention to \textit{local structures} rather than a specific point which might or might not be visible in real-world settings.
-The natural language command is tokenized using the CLIP encoder~\cite{radford2021learning} and added to the encoded point cloud to create an input sequence.
-We use cosine-sine positional encodings to distinguish between PCD tokens and language tokens and pass them to the PerceiverIO transformer.
-Each point $i \in P$ in the point cloud is assigned a score with respect to task $\tau_j$ which results in the interaction point for that task, $p^j_I$:
+This encourages the classifier to pay attention to \textit{local structures} rather than a specific point that may not be visible in real-world settings.
+We concatenate the CLIP~\cite{radford2021learning} tokenized natural language command with the encoded point cloud to create an input sequence.

-where $\mathcal{D}^j$ is the set of expert demonstrations provided for task $\tau_j$.
+Each point $i \in P$ in the point cloud is assigned a score with respect to task $\tau_j$ which results in the interaction point for that task, $p^j_I := \underset{x,y,z}{\operatorname{argmax}}(S(i = p^j_I | l, x, P, \mathcal{D}^j))$, where $\mathcal{D}^j$ is the set of expert demonstrations provided for task $\tau_j$.
 The IPM architecture overview is provided in Fig.~\ref{fig:classifer-model}.
+Note we also use binary semantic features from Detic in the Stretch experiment for training \slap{} as an additional feature channel apart from the color-channels.